ixmrm01/plserver/README.md

 # plserver
-Isolate from the wonderful ultimusdb code
+Isolated from the wonderful ultimusdb code